Vortex936/my_project_cxx/README.md

 ##### Others

 Same as with Linux, but change the paths and the target triple to whatever is correct on your system.
 My guess would be that `clangd` lies in the same directory as `clang`.

+## Thanks to

+User [a858438680](https://github.com/a858438680) for figuring out a reliable workaround to importing the standard library as a module on unix systems.
+Source: https://github.com/llvm/llvm-project/issues/80231#issuecomment-1922037108.
+His solution works great, even though CMake does not yet support `import std` (as of writing).